 The statistics reported in Table 2.9 (MID0100) are the only ones that are not harmonized at European level.
-The first part of the table contains the interest rates on bank bonds and the lowest rate on short-term loans; the data are taken from ten-day reports.
+The table contains the interest rates on bank bonds and the lowest rate on short-term loans; the data are taken from ten-day reports.
 The ten-day survey is based on a sample of intermediaries that is rendered consistent with the sample that reports the harmonized data.
 Since June 2010 the interest rates on bank bonds have been calculated excluding the issues intended for subscription by members of the reporting bank's group.
-The second part of the table contains interbank rates as reported by the Interbank Deposit Market (e-MID), calculated as the simple average of the average weighted rates of daily turnover on e-MID.
-The statistics on interbank interest rates refer exclusively to transactions made on the e-MID platform and concluded in the reference period for the segment indicated in the column.
-Especially for maturities longer than the very short term, the rates indicated may therefore reflect a very small number of transactions.